 PORTFOLIO SELECTION.
 After an extended period of historically low interest rates, the Sponsor believes that these historically low interest rates are likely to rise, and selected securities which it believes will meet the investment objective of the Trust in an environment of rising interest rates.
 The Trust is not directly intended to provide investors with rising interest income distributions or interest distributions that increase as prevailing interest rates rise.
 The Trust seeks to provide a "hedge" against-to reduce the risk and volatility associated with-increasing interest rates.
 The Trust seeks to achieve its objective by investing in an unmanaged, diversified portfolio of securities.
-In selecting securities for the Trust's portfolio, the Sponsor considered the following categories of securities: common stock of publicly traded companies, closed-end investment companies ("Closed-End Funds"), and exchange-traded funds ("ETFs" and, together with the

-Closed-End Funds, the "Funds").
-As used herein, the term "Securities" means the shares of common stocks of companies and of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
+In selecting securities for the Trust's portfolio, the Sponsor considered the following categories of securities: equity securities of publicly traded companies, common stock of closed-end investment companies ("Closed-End Funds"), and common stock of exchange-traded funds ("ETFs" and, together with the Closed-End Funds, the "Funds").
+As used herein, the term "Securities" means the shares of equity securities of companies and the common stocks of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.